art-of-orange-pill/art-of-orange-pill.github.io/_posts/2023-09-24-art-of-orange-pilling.md

 which necessitates more spending.
 This is how governments tend to expand.

-Another point I'd like the reader to explore with their normie is to challenge the necessity of inflation.
+Another point I'd like the reader to explore with their "Normie" is to challenge the necessity of inflation.
 In my university studies, I was taught that the target inflation rate is set at 2-3%, considered a 'Goldilocks' scenario.
 However, a glaring question arises: why?
 Why